AscendLab

 JWT Decoder for Header and Payload

-Inspect JSON Web Token header and payload segments locally while debugging authentication examples, claims, and token-shaped data.
+Inspect JSON Web Token header and payload segments in the browser while debugging authentication examples, claims, and token-shaped data.

 Quick answer